learn-academy-2022-bravo/tic-tac-toe-tic-tac-toe-nat-jose/README.md

 - As a user, I shouldn't be able to click on a square that has already been selected. find a way do disable selected square.DONE
 - As a user, when someone has won the game (3 squares in a row: horizontally, vertically, or diagonally) I should see a notice telling me who won.
+Console.log DONE
-- As a user, I should not be able to continue playing the game after the game has been won.
+- As a user, I should not be able to continue playing the game after the game has been won.DONE
 - As a user, if there are no more squares available, I should see a notice telling me that the game has ended.
 - As a user, I should see a restart button that when clicked will clear the gameboard.